-(Don’t be shy about adding your comments or about sharing this story on Facebook, Twitter and the like.
-Thanks.)
+(Please don’t be shy about adding your comments or about sharing this piece.)

-(If you click on any photograph, a larger image will open in a separate window)
+(If you click on any photo, a larger image will open in a separate window.)